Student Support Services

 988 Suicide and Crisis Lifeline

-If you are in crisis and need immediate support or intervention, call or go the website of the National Suicide Prevention Lifeline (1-800-273-8255).
+If you are in crisis and need immediate support or intervention, call or go to the website of the National Suicide Prevention Lifeline (1-800-273-8255).
 Trained crisis workers are available to talk 24 hours a day, 7 days a week.
 Your confidential and toll-free call goes to the nearest crisis center in the Lifeline national network.
 These centers provide crisis counseling and mental health referrals.
-If the situation is potentially life-threatening, call 911 or go to a hospital emergency room.
+Call 911 or go to a hospital emergency room if the situation is potentially life-threatening.

 Find a Healthcare Provider or Treatment